Filter by type:

 Aditya Kapoor, Sushant Swamy, Pilar Bachiller and Luis J. Manso

-Conference Papers To appear in Proceedings of 32nd IEEE International Conference on Robot & Human Interactive Communication (RO-MAN), pp 1--8, IEEE, 2023.
+Conference Papers In Proceedings of 32nd IEEE International Conference on Robot & Human Interactive Communication (RO-MAN), pp 1--8, IEEE, 2023.

 BibTeX